.

 ..

-A single door at the west end of the Music room opened to a very different chamber: this one was about five feet square and made, not with attractive, plastered walls and ceilings, but instead old, rough stonework.
-A door before her was typical of the other portals--white, carved in a Baroque style, with a golden doorknob in the shape of a dragon.
-But to her left a stone wall sloped down steeply at a forty-five degree angle, rather than standing perpendicular.
-Inset was a wide old door of iron with a large keyhole, and there was little question that beyond it lay a stairway leading down someplace.
+A single door at the west end of the Music room opened to a very different chamber about five feet square and crafted with old, rough stonework instead of attractive plastered walls and ceilings.
+A door before her was typical of the other portals: White, carved in a Baroque style, with a golden doorknob in the shape of a dragon.
+To her left, a stone wall sloped at a forty-five degree angle rather than standing perpendicular.
+Inset was a wide old door of iron with a large keyhole, and there was little question that beyond it lay a stairway leading down into the bowels of the Inn.

-Doremi's curiosity got the better of her--locked doors and objects had a habit of doing that--and she once again whistled softly, varying in tone and volume as the sound from her voice manipulated the tumblers in the lock as each clicked into place and the door unlocked.
-Doremi pulled the door open with a creak, laid it against the wall and peered down.
+Doremi’s curiosity got the better of her--locked doors and objects had a habit of doing that--and she whistled softly, varying in tone and volume as the sound from her voice manipulated the tumblers in the lock as each clicked into place, and the door unlocked.
+Then she pulled the door open with a creak, laid it against the wall, and peered down.

-Sure enough, an old set of limestone stairs led down to a chamber below that was lit by some sort of a light spell.
-Doremi carefully walked down, making sure she kept her balance on the roughhewn, slippery steps, until she emerged into a large vault some eighty feet square.
-Enchanted wall sconces illumined the chamber in a bright yellow light revealing this was some sort of a storage room.
-Everywhere she looked were piles of books, tarps covering crates and furniture, old chests, and a conglomeration of junk and useful items.
+Sure enough, an old set of rough stairs led to a chamber below that was lit by some sort of a light spell.
+Carefully, the Bard ventured down, making certain to keep her balance on the slippery steps, until she emerged into a large vault some eighty feet square.
+Enchanted wall sconces illumined the chamber in a bright yellow light, revealing it to be some sort of storage room.
+Everywhere she looked were piles of dusty books, tarps covering crates and furniture, old chests, and a conglomeration of junk and useful items.

-Doremi chuckled to herself--she remembered the day she joined the Guild.
-The man at the Registry Desk had asked her to describe any facts about her she wished noted, and that was precisely what she'd answered.
-Apparently he had faithfully recorded it.
+Doremi chuckled to herself, for she remembered the day she joined up with the Guild.
+The man at the Registry Desk had asked her to describe any facts about her she wished noted, and that was precisely what she’d answered.

 Closing the ledger, she took another look around the room.
-Across from her, two huge doors of iron sealed off another chamber.
-A glowing lock secured them, and Doremi suspected it would not open by a mere spell song.
+Across from her, two huge iron doors sealed off another chamber.
+A huge glowing lock secured them, and Doremi suspected it would not open by a mere spell-song.
 It also, she felt, would be going way beyond the bounds of acceptable curiosity to attempt to penetrate those doors without permission.

-There was a bookshelf next to the doors stuffed full of countless scrolls.
-This drew her like a magnet and she pulled one of them out to see what it was.
+Next to the doors was a bookshelf stuffed full of countless scrolls.
+This drew her like a magnet, and she pulled one out to see what it was.
 It was a scroll to create a teleportal, allowing the user to open an enchanted gate to travel from one place to another.
 She replaced it and grabbed another, discovering it was the same as the first.
-Likewise with most of the others.
+Likewise, most of the others were teleportal scrolls.
 The only difference was that a few of them were scrolls of the spell permanize, which would make some magical effects last forever.
-An unusual combination, she noted.
+An unusual combination, she noted, since teleportals could not be made permanent.

 Curious about some of the other items in the chamber, she stepped over to an old dusty canvas tarp and lifted it to see what lay beneath.

-The next painting was a good two feet larger than the first and was far less intimidating.
-Fully five feet tall in a huge carved oaken frame sporting a carved crown atop it, the painting showed what looked very much like a Torrencian Noble leaning upon a table in a position of authority with the head of a scarlet- haired woman showing just behind him.
-The woman, Doremi observed, sported a beautiful necklace of gold and emeralds while he was clothed in a coat of red velvet with thick cuffs that Doremi could see boasted large golden buttons and brocade.
-A plaque of gold at the bottom of the frame caught her attention, and she stepped to the side and knelt down to read it.
+The next painting was a good two feet larger than the first, and far less intimidating.
+Fully five feet tall in a huge carved oaken frame with a carved crown atop it, the painting showed what looked very much like a Torrencian Noble leaning upon a table in a position of authority with the head of a scarlet-haired woman showing just behind him.
+The woman, Doremi observed, sported a beautiful necklace of gold and emeralds, while he was clothed in a coat of red velvet with thick cuffs studded with large golden buttons and brocade.
+A plaque of gold at the bottom of the frame caught her attention, and she stepped to the side, kneeling down to read it.

 Lord Captain Andrew Lightfoot--1st Lord of the Captaincy